MonetDB/MonetDB/monetdb5/extras/dvf/README.txt

 	- In the mclient sql interface,
 		- run 'mseed_schema.sql' script to create the normalized schema of mSEED.
 		- run "CALL register_repo('TESTDIR/example_mseed_file_list.txt', 0, 1);" where TESTDIR is the relative or absolute path of the aforementioned Tests/ directory.
 This will employ the registrar module to load (only) metadata of mSEED files.
 The last argument specifies the number threads to use.
-	- Leave mclient and stop mserver5.
-Then run "mserver5 --readonly" to restart in readonly mode.
-The current incomplete version works only in readonly mode.
-	- Run "mclient" again and in the mclient sql interface,
 		- run 'initializer.sql' script to modify MonetDB optimizer pipeline in order to include DVframework optimizer in the pipeline.
 This is need to me done after every restart of mclient, unfortunately.
 		- run example queries like "SELECT AVG(sample_value) FROM mseed.dataview WHERE network = 'FR';".
 You may also prefix the queries with 'EXPLAIN ' to see the query plan after the DVframework optimizer runs.
 	- You may always refer to man pages of commands beginning with 'm' or 'M' for more information about them.